rld04/Trading-Research-Framework/README.md

 ---

-MTC Trading v1.0 is a production-grade backtesting engine...

 MTC Trading v1.0 is a production-grade backtesting engine that lets you test systematic trading strategies against real market data with institutional-level risk management built in.

 ## 🧠 Overview